jbloomlab/dms_tools/docs/dms_inferprefs.rst

     See :ref:`dms_counts` for full specification of the format for this file.

+   outfile
+    In addition to the inferred preferences :math:`\pi_{r,x}`, this file also gives the site entropies calculated from these preferences and the median-centered 95% credible intervals for each preference.

+    See :ref:`preferences_file` for full specification of the format for this file.

    \-\-errmodel
     Setting this option to "none" corresponds to setting to zero the error rates :math:`\epsilon_{r,x}` and :math:`\rho_{r,x}` described in :ref:`inferprefs_algorithm`.